 This peak is not in the book.
 Also see the Owyhee Mountains Peaks List for all of the peaks in this range.

-This a good peak to climb in the spring along with it’s neighbor Wilson Peak.
-This area burned hot in 2016 and burned off most of the brush and leaving wide open country.
+This a good peak to climb in the Spring along with its neighbor Wilson Peak.
+This area burned hot in 2016 and burned off most of the brush, leaving wide-open country.
 The ridge between Wilson Peak and Soldier Cap is studded with attractive granite outcroppings that offer a lot of untapped bouldering opportunities.
 The views from the ridge are rewarding.
+USGS Soldier Cap

-You can climb to Soldier Cap’s summit block from almost any directions but, based on access considerations, climbing the peak from the Wilson Creek Road is recommended.
+You can climb to Soldier Cap’s summit block from almost any direction but, based on access considerations, climbing the peak from the Wilson Creek Road is recommended.
 A 4WD road leaves the Wilson Creek Road 10.2 miles from ID-78 and climbs to the summit of Wilson Peak.
 Follow this 4WD road toward Wilson Peak.
 In roughly a mile you will reach a junction with another 4WD road.
-Turn onto this road which climbs to the broad saddle between the two peaks and then follow the ridge to the base of the summit block.
+Turn onto this road which climbs to the broad saddle between the two peaks and follow the ridge to the base of the summit block.

 The Wilson Creek Road provides good access to this peak.
-The road makes approaching the peak possible almost year round with a few caveats.
-The length of the appoach will vary in the winter depending on snow depth and, as Dan Krueger reported following his January 2016 climb road conditions can complicate the ascent:
+The road makes approaching the peak possible almost year-round with a few caveats.
+The length of the approach will vary in the winter depending on snow depth and, as Dan Krueger reported following his January 2016 climb, road conditions can complicate the ascent: